oleg-nenashev/oleg-nenashev/consulting/README.md

 ---
 title: Oleg Nenashev - Consulting
 description: >
-  Consulting and advisory in DevOps, developer tools, automation, community buildingand DevRel.
+  Consulting and advisory in DevOps, developer tools, automation, community building and DevRel.
   15+ years of experience.
 Pro-bono for nonprofits.
 ---